PRANK CALLS and the LAW

 It is strange but true that state law doesn't even have to include mention about using one's "voice" for you to be in danger of being sued for basically using their voice!
 For example the state of New York (which has the most relaxed laws in the US) does NOT specifically say that it's illegal to record someone's "voice" without their permission, BUT strangely there is NO mention of "likeness" in their written law.
 This opens up a whole new can of worms for lawyers, and is a legal pitfall for prank callers in New York who think they can get away with "broadcasting" calls without permission.
 This means that you can be sued for INVASION OF PRIVACY when you "broadcast" a call on CD, even though you recorded within New York (a one-party consent state)!.
 The rest of the 49 states only get tougher.
 An invasion of privacy suit over unauthorized use of likeness (on a hot selling CD release) could potentially be for a LOT of money.
 Therefore you need to get people to sign release forms if you have big plans for a CD release.
 Although verbal permissions may hold up in some unique situations, don't rely on a verbal permissions.
 Always get it in writing.

-COPYRIGHTS: A prank call is a "joint work" that requires you to get written transfer of the other 1/2 of the ownership
+COPYRIGHT CONCERNS: A recorded prank call is a "joint work" that requires you to get written transfer of the other 1/2 of the ownership

 If you are releasing copies of prank calls (on CD, for digital download, etc) then (in addition to invasion of privacy concerns) we have copyright concerns that need to be addressed as well.
 The words that come out of the call victim's mouth were not written by you.
 Technically they are the writers behind the words that they say.
 The conversation is a "joint work".
 US copyright law dictates that copyrights must be transferred in writing, otherwise you are subject to provide an accounting and pro rata share payments to the call subject.
 Verbal promises are not good enough because later everyone lies in court.
 Also some distributors of media content may require that you produce releases.
 The talent release form you have them sign should address transfer of copyrights.